- Allergy to Joint Replacements By Pat Campbell

 Studies were searched for in the Medline database, Embase, and the Cochrane Database of Systematic Reviews.
 Highest mean or median ion concentrations of Cr and Co after a minimum of 1 year of follow-up were extracted and grouped according to sample- and articulation type, and average values were calculated…

 …43 studies were included and 16 different MoM implants were identified.
-For the different types of bearings, … Read the rest
+For the different types of bearings, average ion concentrations and range … Read the rest

 Derek McMinn addresses the recent Concerns about Hip Resurfacing and Metal on Metal (MoM) implants Interview by Vicky Marlow